Macroscopic properties of equity markets: stylized facts and portfolio performance: Capital distribution curve and market diversity

-Due to the effect of market diversity in the relative performance of actively managed portfolios, a natural question is to predict its future values.
+Due to the effect of market diversity on the relative performance of actively managed portfolios (see Remark \ref{rmk:div.and.perf}), a natural question is to predict its future values.
 In \cite{AFF07}, the authors developed a generalized tree-structured model using macroeconomic information and reported outperformance in predictive power relative to standard time series methods.
 Even simple models may be quite useful.
-For example, the authors of \cite{TM21} implemented a regression model (motivated by the theoretical decomposition \eqref{eqn:diweighted.portfolio}) to devise a rule to decrease the drawdown of the equal-weighted portfolio by switching to a capitalization-weighted portfolio when diversity is expected to drop.
-We note, however, that modelling diversity as a standalone time series is different from building a model for a system of stocks whose diversity exhibits realistic behaviours.
+For example, the authors of \cite{TM21} implemented a regression model (motivated by the theoretical decomposition \eqref{eqn:diweighted.portfolio}) to devise a rule to decrease the drawdown of the equal-weighted portfolio by switching to a capitalization-weighted portfolio when diversity is expected to drop.\footnote{We remark that transaction costs are neglected in \cite{TM21}.} We note, however, that modelling diversity as a standalone time series is different from building a model for a system of stocks whose diversity exhibits realistic behaviours.
 Again, we stress the importance of economic models which explain why the capital distribution curve (and hence diversity) behaves in the way it does; they allow us to understand if the observed stability is truly a long term invariant or may shift subject to changes in the market (e.g.~the rise of massive tech companies and artificial intelligence).
 Another interesting problem, which may be of practical interest, is to use option prices (of stocks, indices and ETFs) to infer market participants' perceptions of future values of market diversity and possibly other quantities such as intrinsic volatility.
-Finally, we mention the problem of developing alternative measures of diversity which take into account additional features such as sectors and statistical similarities between different stocks.\footnote{This problem was suggested by Martin Larsson.}
+Finally, we mention the problem of developing alternative measures of diversity which take into account additional features such as sectors and statistical similarities between different stocks,\footnote{This problem was suggested by Martin Larsson.} as well as systematic methodologies (including financial interpretations) for comparing the diversities of markets with different sizes.